mkhaled87/pFaces-OmegaThreads/README.md

 - **implementation.implementation**: the type of controller implementation.
 This can currently only be "mealy_machine".

-- **implementation.generate_controller**: a "true" or "false" value that instructs OmegaThreads to save the controller or not.
+- **implementation.generate_controller**: a "true" or "false" value that instructs OmegaThreads to save the raw controller or not.

+- **implementation.generate_code**: a "true" or "false" value that instructs OmegaThreads to generate code from the controller or not.

+- **implementation.code_type**: currently should only be set to "ros-python".

+- **implementation.module_name**: declares the name of the generated code module.

 - **simulation.window_width**: a number that specifies the width of the simulation window in pixels.